 into the script and execute the command.
 This is actually the way you should do it, because those scripts are meant to allow other people to see what you were doing.

-Once you did this go to this page and download the dataset into a convenient folder.
-You must mark the second point so that you download the dta- and not the des-file.
+Once you did this go to this page and download the file ceosal1.dta into a convenient folder.
+(You must mark the second point so that you download the dta- and not the des-file.)
 Safe the file in a convenient folder, where you easily find it again resp. where you would like to have all the stuff that you need for your project.